 The Catherine Oxenberg Foundation is a human rights organization dedicated to reclaiming female sexuality from the cultural shadow.

-Our focus is on empowering women to lead more embodied lives with the belief that increased aliveness and activation in turn leads to increased engagement and activism.
+Our focus is on empowering women to lead more embodied lives with the belief that increased aliveness in turn leads to increased engagement and activism.
 We seek to unleash a wider force of women’s values, vision and voice into the collective culture.
 Our deepest hope is to inspire more of the feminine principles and qualities of leadership such as inclusion, collaboration, mediation, and joy into the world.